-- The nursing home was held responsible when it failed to notice patient leaving the nursing home in a wheelchair.
-The patient was subsequently struck and killed by a pick-up truck.
+- The nursing home was held responsible when it failed to notice a patient leaving the premise in a wheelchair.
+Because of this supervisory failure, the patient was subsequently struck and killed by a pick-up truck.

-- The nursing home was held responsible when a patient ran away from the facility and the nursing home failed to activate the alarm system.
-In addition to the exposure to cold temperatures that occurred when he wandered off dressed only in pajamas, this exposure may have contributed to his heart attack and resultant death.
+- The nursing home was found responsible when a patient ran away from the facility and the the establishment failed to activate the alarm system.
+The patient was exposed to cold temperatures because he wandered off dressed in only his pajamas; this exposure may have contributed to his heart attack and resultant death.

-- The nursing home was held responsible for failure to administer proper medication to patients.
+- The nursing home was held responsible for failure to administer proper medications to patients.

-- The nursing home was held responsible when an employee struck a resident with Alzheimer’s disease.
+- The nursing home was held responsible for abuse when an employee physically struck a resident with Alzheimer’s disease.

 Contact an Experienced Philadelphia Nursing Home Negligence Attorney